SrivP/Notes/content/Trial/Trig.md

 ![RKM4NX.png](https://imgpile.com/images/RKM4NX.png)

 - If side A on triangle A over side B on triangle B = 1/2.
 Then the others should follow the same ratios.
+- So 2 corresponding and 1 same angle means SAS right?
 ![RKMNHg.png](https://imgpile.com/images/RKMNHg.png)

 - Nothing to really explain here?